Malcolm-GITHub/Malcolm-GITHub.github.io/index.markdown

     <h1>💻 Malcolm's Windows 10 / 11 Performance Optimisation Tools</h1>
     <p>
-      Welcome to my hacker-themed landing page for a curated toolkit of Windows 10/11 performance and cleanup scripts.<br>
+      Welcome to my themed landing page for a curated toolkit of Windows 10/11 performance and cleanup scripts.<br>
       Built using PowerShell, JavaScript, C#, and wrapped in a Cloudflare magic cloak ☁️🪄.
     </p>